jtfmumm/javascript/README.md

     // immediately-invoked function expression (IIFE)
     (function() {
-      console.log('Welcome to the Internet.
-Please follow me.');
+      console.log("Welcome to the Internet.
+Please follow me.");
     })();
     ```

   - Never declare a function in a non-function block (if, while, etc).
 Assign the function to a variable instead.
-Browsers will allow you to do it, but they all interpret it differently, which is bad news bears.
+Browsers will allow you to do it, but they all interpret it differently, which is bad.
   - **Note:** ECMA-262 defines a `block` as a list of statements.
 A function declaration is not a statement.
 [Read ECMA-262's note on this issue](http://www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf#page=97).

     ```javascript
     // bad
     if (currentUser) {
       function test() {
-        console.log('Nope.');
+        console.log("Nope.");
       }
     }